-Appendix A Appendix for chapter 2
+Appendix A

 A.1 Review

 As mentioned in the main text the available definitions all suffer from one or several drawbacks which we want to highlight here in the appendix.
 Table A.1 summarises many features of the different definitions.